VeinsOfTheEarth/RivGraph/README.md

 You may then want to install Spyder or your preferred IDE.
 Conda *should* fetch all the required dependencies and handle versioning.

-If you want to install rivgraph into an already-existing environment, you can run <pre><code>conda install rivgraph -c jschwenk</code></pre>.
+If you want to install RivGraph into an already-existing environment, you can run <pre><code>conda install rivgraph -c jschwenk</code></pre>.

 **Note**: While packaged for all platforms, we have currently only tested the win64 platform.